slackapi/deno-slack-api/docs/triggers/link-triggers.md

 ## Link triggers

 A link trigger is an interactive trigger that activates when a link is clicked in the Slack client.
 When a link trigger is created, its API response returns a `shortcut_url` which can be used in Slack to show a button.
-Clicking on this button will activate the associated Workflow.
+Clicking on this button will activate the associated workflow.
 A link trigger includes the common [trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:

 | Parameter name  | Required?     | Description                                                          |